pemcg/manageiq-automation-howto-guide/chapter18/retirement.md

 ##### StartRetirement

-The **StartRetirement** Instance calls the _start\_retirement_ State Machine Method, which checks whether the VM is already in state 'retired' or retiring', and if so it aborts.
+The **StartRetirement** Instance calls the _start\_retirement_ State Machine Method, which checks whether the VM is already in state 'retired' or 'retiring', and if so it aborts.
 If in neither of these states it calls the VM's _start\_retirement_ method, which sets the retirement_state attribute to 'retiring'.

 ##### PreRetirement / CheckPreRetirement